 Why You Must Know the Students FIRST

-Getting to know the student is the most critical component of setting up the classroom and the student’s program.
+Getting to know the student is the most critical component of special education classroom setup.
 In special education classrooms that are resource or self-contained, the most important element is making sure we are meeting all the individual needs of our students.
 That means that from Day 1, we need to be implementing their IEPs and planning for them.
 So, step #1 is reviewing the student’s IEP.

 I know that there are many teachers out there who will say, “I don’t like to read the IEP before I meet the student because it might give me preconceived ideas of staff that didn’t work well with him.”
 Here is my response: “How can you expect to implement an IEP from day 1 (which is our job) if you haven’t read it and even studied it.”